fkie-cad/squid/README.md

     <br/>
 </h1>

-`squid` is an emulator with features that make it a powerful tool for vulnerability research and fuzzing.
+`squid` is a RISC-V emulator with features that make it a powerful tool for vulnerability research and fuzzing.

 Unlike other emulators, `squid` utilizes AOT instead of JIT compilation and allows you to write passes that modify the target's code before emulation.
 During runtime, you manually handle events like system calls in your harness, giving you total control over your target.